SaraCoder: Orchestrating Semantic and Structural Cues for Resource-Optimized Repository-Level Code Completion: Experiments

 \subsubsection{Evaluation Indicators Setting}

 In this study, the following several evaluation indicators are used to assess the effect of code completion~\cite{computeEMES,crosscodeeval}. \begin{itemize}[leftmargin=0.2cm] \item \textbf{Code Exact Match (EM):} Proportion of generated code exactly matching the ground truth.
 EM is given only for a perfect semantic and syntactic match. \item \textbf{Identifier Exact Match (ID\_EM):} The percentage of identifiers (variables, functions, etc.) perfectly matching the ground code.
-A high ID\_EM means the model correctly understands the context and chooses the right names. \item \textbf{Identifier F1 Score (ID\_F1):} A more nuanced evaluation of identifier matching by combining precision and recall.
-This integration offers a more comprehensive assessment of identifier completion quality. \item \textbf{Edit Similarity (ES):} Similarity metric between generated and ground-truth code based on edit distance.
+A high ID\_EM score indicates the model's strong contextual understanding, enabling it to accurately predict and generate contextually appropriate identifiers. \item \textbf{Identifier F1 Score (ID\_F1):} A more nuanced evaluation of identifier matching by combining precision and recall.
+It offers a more comprehensive assessment of identifier completion quality, particularly beneficial in scenarios where models might generate partial but correct identifier sets. \item \textbf{Edit Similarity (ES):} Similarity metric between generated and ground-truth code based on edit distance.
 It tolerates slight variations, requiring the completed code to be highly similar in structure, syntax, and token order to the target. \end{itemize}